Taj Mahal: Exterior

-The external surfaces of the building are decorated with a number of delicate relief art adorned with various precious and semi-previous stones.
+The external surfaces of the building are decorated with a number of delicate relief art adorned with various precious and semi-precious stones.
 The decorative elements were created by applying paint, stucco, stone inlays or carvings.
 In line with the Islamic prohibition against the use of anthropomorphic forms, the decorative elements can be grouped into either calligraphy, abstract forms or vegetative motifs.
 The white marble dados consist of ornamental bas relief depictions of nature and plant based elements.
 The marble has been polished to emphasise the exquisite detailing of the carvings and the frames and archway spandrels are decorated with pietra dura inlays of stylised geometric pattern of vines, flowers and fruits.